Swim England

 Swim England is the national governing body for swimming, diving, water polo, open water swimming, and synchronised swimming in England.
-It forms part of British Swimming, a federation of the national governing bodies of England, Scotland (Scottish Amateur Swimming Association), and Wales (Welsh Amateur Swimming Association).
+It forms part of Aquatics GB, a federation of the national governing bodies of England, Scotland (Scottish Swimming), and Wales (Swim Wales).
 These three are collectively known as the Home Country National Governing Bodies.

 History

 The first governing body for swimming to ever be established in the world, it was previously known as the 'Amateur Swimming Association' and established in 1869, with headquarters at Harold Fern House in Loughborough.
 It was registered as a company on 18 May 1982.
 It moved in April 2010, along with British Swimming, to SportPark at Loughborough University, close to the A512 and junction 23 of the M1.

 The ASA underwent a rebranding exercise in 2008 including a new logo and name of the asa.
 After negative reaction the logo was retained but the organisation returned to using The ASA in text form.

 On 3 March 2017, a new strategy was released for swimming within England.
 Part of that was to again re-brand The ASA to its current name 'Swim England'.
-At the same time Jane Nickerson was announced as the organisation's new Chief Executive Officer.
+At the same time Jane Nickerson was announced as the organisation's new chief executive officer.

+In March 2024 a review, commissioned by Swim England in early 2023, found that there was widespread abuse and discrimination at all levels of the sport and that the governing body had threatened whistleblowers.

 Function

 Clubs

 Swim England supports over 1,200 affiliated swimming clubs through a National/Regional/and sub-regional structure.
 It endeavors to ensure every athlete, regardless of age or experience, belongs to a club that provides the best possible support and environment.
-Swim England has introduced a Quality Mark for clubs called 'Swim 21 Accreditation'.
+Swim England had introduced a Quality Mark for clubs, formally called 'Swim 21 Accreditation', now known as ‘SwimMark Accreditation’.